WEB Collection

 Once the Data fields are configured, collection must be cleared and re-indexed to take effect.

-• While creating the collection Data Fields tab is disabled.
-Once the collection gets created, we can see the collection specific Data Field tab while editing the Collection page.
+• The Data Fields tab is disabled while creating a collection.
+After the collection is created, you can see and edit the collection’s Data Fields from the Collection Edit page.

-• When we enable Default Data Fields, we can see collection specific SearchBlox reserved fields.
-The reserved field name cannot be used as custom field name.
+• When Default Data Fields are enabled, you will see SearchBlox’s built-in reserved fields.
+These reserved field names cannot be used for creating custom Data Fields.

-• To Create custom Data Field, Click on Add Data Field button and provide the data field name from your document, select the type of data field values and save the field.
-You will see the list of added Data Fields in Data Fields screen.
+• To create a custom Data Field, click the Add Data Field button, enter the field name from your document, choose the type of value it will store, and save it.
+The newly added Data Fields will then appear in the Data Fields list.

 FieldDescription